Salary Information for Physical Education Graduates

 The type of teacher you choose to become should depend on the specific age group you like to teach.
 How much can you earn teaching at these various age levels?
 Let’s take a look at the salary information for teachers, based on studies by the U.S. Bureau of Labor Statistics.

-Salary Information for Elementary Teachers
+Salary Information for Kindergarten and Elementary School Teachers

 Salary Information for Middle School Teachers